Apply November 15 to January 31

 Works created in oils, acrylics, watercolor, etc. fall into this category.
 Also included are works created using dry medium including chalk, charcoal, pastels, pencil, wax crayon, etc. or from the fluid medium of inks and washes applied by pen or brush; serigraphs, lithographs, offset lithographs, and etchings of limited edition prints signed and numbered within reasonably sized editions executed in processes involving four-color separation, acid free ink, archival paper, and/or hand work by the artist.
 Printmakers are strongly encouraged to do their own printing.

-Three-dimensional original work done in any medium, including built-up works in wood, is included in this category.
+Three-dimensional original work done in any medium, including built-up works in wood, ceramics or metal, is included in this category.

 All work crafted from fibers including basketry, batiks, embroidery, weaving, tapestry, and papermaking are included in this category.
 No machine tooling or machine-screened patterns are permitted.

 Original works in wood that are hand-tooled, machine-worked, turned, or carved are accepted in this category.

-Once online, please review the more detailed application instructions.
+Once in the application, please review the additional, more detailed instructions.

 Applications accepted only between November 15 and January 31.

-- Must be accompanied by five to eleven images of your work and an image of your booth set up at a fair.
+- Must be accompanied by five to ten images of your work and an image of your booth set up at a fair, which will be scrutinized closely by the Jury.
+Your booth photo gives a quick overview of the size, variety and cohesiveness of the work, but also is a reflection of an artist’s ability and willingness to display their work.
+(More is not necessarily better.)
 It is acceptable if people and/or your name are included in the booth photo.
-It gives a quick overview of the size, variety and cohesiveness of the work, but also is a reflection of an artist’s ability and willingness to display their work.
-(More is not necessarily better.)
 Applications without a booth photo will NOT be accepted.
 Image format: jpg or gif; 50kB-5MB, minimum 500 px wide.
 Please orient your images correctly.
 In addition, we request a short (less than 3 minutes) introductory video of you describing your work in .mov, .mp4 or .wmv format to facilitate any last minute need to pivot to virtual.
 This will count as one of your 10 images and will also help us improve our online presentation of your work.